 Historic price changes can help gauge the potential appreciation of a house over both the short- and the long-term.
 Housing affordability can provide a leading indicator of how much demand there may be for single-family rental property now and in the future.

-Every quarter, the Federal Housing Administration publishes the changes in housing prices in all of the major markets in the U.S.
+Every month, the Freddie Mac House Price Index (FMHPI) report shows the changes in housing prices in all of the major markets in the U.S.

-The most recent FHA 2019 Q3 House Price Index report for Louisville/Jefferson County, KY-IN shows:
+The most recent FMHPI from Freddie for Louisville/Jefferson County, KY-IN shows:

 Housing affordability is an indicator of how many people may choose to rent rather than own.
 In markets where homes are less affordable, more people may rent rather than buy where they live, and vice versa.
 Of course, other factors such as lifestyle choice and demographic group influence the decision to rent as well.

-The HAI from the National Association of Realtors (NAR) compares the median income a family needs to qualify for a median priced single-family resale home, assuming they use a conventional mortgage with 20% down.
+According to the National Association of Realtors (NAR), the housing affordability index (HAI) compares the median income a family needs to qualify for a median priced single-family resale home, assuming they use a conventional mortgage with 20% down.

-Based on the NAR’s report, the HAI for the Louisville/Jefferson County, KY-IN MSA was 209.3 in 2018, the most recent year available.
-This means that the median family has about twice the income needed to purchase a median priced, single-family resale home in the Louisville metro area.
+Based on the most recent report from the Home Town Locator, the HAI for the Louisville/Jefferson County, KY-IN MSA was 164 as of July 2021.
+This means that the median family has a little more than 1 ½ times the income needed to purchase a median priced, single-family resale home in the Louisville metro area.

 Louisville is often described as a hidden gem that often flies under the radar of many people.
 However, the city is one of those special places that once you arrive, you never want to leave.
 As one local group says, here’s how to “find a new you in Lou.”